You are here

 “Cubic zirconium.
 Just as pretty, but way more affordable than the real thing.”

 I wasn’t sure about giving Stacey imitation stones, but it was definitely the nicest necklace he had.
 Even used, it was more than I could really afford, but that chipmunk in my brain was enamored with it, positive it was the only thing Stacey would want.

 “I can pay you half in cash and half on my card.
 Is that okay?”

 “No personal checks, but cash and credit both work.”

 “Do you have some kind of nice box or something it can go in?”

 He laughed, revealing perfect teeth that seemed extra white against his bronze skin.
 “No, I’m gonna give it to you in a Ziploc baggie.”
-I wasn’t really sure what to say that, but he laughed again.
+I wasn’t really sure what to say to that, but he laughed again.
 “I’m kidding.
 Yeah, I got a box around here somewhere.
 You think I’m running some kind of second-rate establishment?”